-- 1 Select => Activity Profiles.

-- 2 Select a biking profile.

-- 3 Select Data Screens > Stamina.

-- 4 Select Show Screen to view the data screen during your ride.

-- 5 Select Show Current Effort.

-- 6 Select Show Distance or Show Time as the primary data field.

-- 7 Select Layout and Data Fields.

-- 8 Select 〈 or 〉 to change the layout.

-- 9 Select ✓.

-- 10 Go for a ride (Going for a Ride, page 5).

-- 11 Swipe left or right to view the data screen.
+- 1 Select > Activity Profiles. - 2 Select a biking profile. - 3 Select Data Screens. - 4 Swipe left or right to view the Stamina data screen. - 5 Select 📿. - 6 Select Show Screen to view the data screen during your ride. - 7 Select Show Current Effort to select the stamina option. - 8 Select Show Distance or Show Time as the primary data field. - 9 Select Edit Data Fields. - 10 Select 🖶 or 💳 to change the layout. - 11 If necessary, tap a field to swap it with another field, or hold a field to edit it. - 12 Select 🗸. - 13 Go for a ride (Going for a Ride, page 6). - 14 Swipe left or right to view the data screen.

-- Primary stamina data field.
-You can view the estimated time or distance remaining until you will reach exhaustion at your current effort level. - Potential stamina estimate.
+Primary stamina data field.
+You can view the estimated time or distance remaining until you will reach exhaustion at your current effort level.
+Potential stamina estimate.
 Think of potential stamina as the total capacity of your fuel tank.
 It will decrease quickly if you are riding at a high effort level.
 Reducing your effort or resting results in a slower decline of your potential stamina.
 Current stamina estimate.
 Your current stamina reflects how much you have left in the tank at your current level of effort.
 This estimate combines general fatigue with anaerobic cycling activities, such as sprints, climbs, and attacks.
 Red: Stamina is depleting.
 Orange: Stamina is steady.